Kazhuu/spc-player/README.md

 This project is a work in progress.
 Works on some DKC2 songs if you want to test.
 Tested and working songs include Stickerbrush Symphony and Crocodile Cacophony.
-Original SPC songs can be downloaded from [Zophar's](https://www.zophar.net/music) website.
+These two songs are included in the repository already.
+Other original SPC songs can be downloaded from [Zophar's](https://www.zophar.net/music) website.

 So what does this project provide?
 What other projects are lacking in my opinion